kamzey/kamzey/README.md

 ### Zeynep's Profile
 *(pronounced Zai-nap)*\
 \
-Originally a biomedical engineer but I do love all things coding even if they're not biomedical...\
+Originally a biomedical engineer but I do love all things coding even if they're not biomedical.
-*EXCELLENT* in **Python**!!!
-Especially data science and data manipulation libraries.\
 \
-Jokes aside I do have quite a bit of experience with...\
+I have quite a bit of experience with...\
 ... pandas, numpy, Dask \
 ...
 PyTorch, statsmodels, scipy\
 ...
 Apache Airflow\